Why the heck should you listen to me? And who the heck do I think I am telling you what to do?

 And, as for why you should listen to me over the countless other voices in the resilience world, let me give you the short answer (because we are all busy).

 I have 20+ years in health and wellness, a master’s degree in exercise physiology, certified wellness coach & mindfulness teacher, yoga teacher, clinical hypnotherapist, and a hospital chaplain (in the Buddhist tradition)

-The reason I do it it because I love it.
-I love being able to help people struggling with compassion fatigue, burnout and a general feeling of shit.
-I love knowing that they can forever say buhbye to overwhelm & anxiety.
+The reason I do it is that I love it.
+I love being able to help people struggling with compassion fatigue, burnout and a general feeling of ‘meh’.
+I love knowing that they can forever say buh-bye to overwhelm & anxiety.
 Seriously.
-FOR EVER.
+FOREVER.